NTIA/scos-actions/README.md

 Requires pip>=18.1 (upgrade using `python3 -m pip install --upgrade pip`)

-This repository includes the base Action class and offers 2 action classes for common measurements.
+This repository includes the base [Action](scos_actions/actions/interfaces/action.py) class and offers 2 action classes for common measurements.
 The [acquire_single_freq_fft action](scos_actions/actions/acquire_single_freq_fft.py) is an action class which performs FFTs and calculates mean, median, min, max, and sample statistics at a single center frequency.
 The [acquire_stepped_freq_tdomain_iq action](scos_actions/actions/acquire_stepped_freq_tdomain_iq.py) acquires iq data
 at 1 or more center frequencies.

-3 parameterized actions using these action classes are offered for testing using a mock RadioInterface.
+3 parameterized actions using these action classes are offered for testing using a mock radio.
 The 3 actions' parameters are defined in [configs/actions](scos_actions/configs/actions).
 The 3 actions are listed below:

 * test_multi_frequency_iq_action